-Approved projects that would be funded under this alternative would increase capital development projects by about \$7-\$11 million and road and facility removal and construction costs of about \$0.5 million to accomplish the actions identified.
-These projects would be phased in over a number of years, so impacts on individual firms and employees could be moderate to major, short term, and beneficial, but overall impacts on the regional economy would be negligible.
+Approved projects that would be funded under this alternative would increase capital development projects by about \$7 to \$11 million and road and facility removal and construction costs by about \$0.5 million to accomplish the actions identified.
+These projects would be phased in over time, so impacts could be minor to moderate to major, short term, and beneficial, for individuals or firms, but overall impacts on the regional economy would be negligible.